Reclaim Party: Cooperation agreement with Reform UK

 On 12 June 2023, Reform UK and the Reclaim Party announced a mutual co-operation agreement for the upcoming by-elections, whereby Reform UK would stand in Mid Bedfordshire and Reclaim would stand in Uxbridge and South Ruislip.
 Both parties lost all by-elections and lost their deposits, with Dave Kent (Reform) getting the highest support at 3.7% in Selby and Ainsty.

 Platform

-The party states a sovereigntist, anti-woke, and anti-gender outlook in its manifesto, as well as a lack of belief that there is a climate crisis.
+Described as right wing to far right, the party states a sovereigntist, anti-woke, and anti-gender outlook in its manifesto, as well as a lack of belief that there is a climate crisis.

 Electoral record

 2021 London mayoral election

-In March 2021, Fox announced he would stand in the London mayoral elections, in order to "fight against extreme political correctness" and to "end the Met's obsession with diversity and inclusivity".
+In March 2021, Fox announced he would stand in the London mayoral elections, to "fight against extreme political correctness" and to "end the Met's obsession with diversity and inclusivity".
 His candidacy was endorsed by Reform UK, who stood aside for him in the election, and by Nigel Farage.
 The major source of Fox's campaign funds was Brexit backer Jeremy Hosking, who, in the first quarter of 2021, gave the Reclaim Party more than £1,000,000 in cash and services.

 In the mayoral election, Fox finished in sixth place with 47,634 votes (1.9 per cent), losing his £10,000 election deposit.